winterroad/jasmine-testing-the-feed-reader/README.md

 ## How to run the project

-Running the project on your own computer.
+Running the project on your own computer:

 1. Clone the repository by writing following to command line: